 In the same vein, while on the topic of “personhood” at which point do we surrender our right to moral consideration from a moral community?
-The readers will face this question as David’s manipulative behavior makes it increasingly difficult to empathize with him when he in turn is given a taste of his own medicine.
+The readers will face this question as David’s manipulative behaviour makes it increasingly difficult to empathize with him when he, in turn, is given a taste of his own medicine.

-With that in mind, the 244 page read is immersive and does describe the Harvard experience well and helps us suspend disbelief through SAT-tier diction which is concomitant of a SAT toppers mind.
+With that in mind, the 244-page read is immersive and does describe the Harvard experience well and helps us suspend disbelief through SAT-tier diction which is concomitant of an SAT toppers mind.

-That aside, Loner makes us introspect and reflect on how man the “social animal” can move away from an intersubjective state only to be deadlocked in solipsism where the only pain that exists is our own… something that stops us from empathizing with others and understanding them… something David struggles with and perhaps the center of his woes!
+That aside, Loner makes us introspect and reflect on how man the “social animal” can move away from an intersubjective state only to be deadlocked in solipsism where the only pain that exists in our own… something that stops us from empathizing with others and understanding them… something David struggles with and perhaps the centre of his woes!